denoland/deno_graph/README.md

 }
 ```

-### Other core concepts

-#### `ModuleSpecifier` type alias

-Currently part of the the `deno_core` crate. `deno_graph` explicitly doesn't
-depend on `deno_core` or any part of the Deno CLI.
-It exports the type alias
-publicably for re-use by other crates.

-#### `MediaType` enum

-Currently part of the `deno_cli` crate, this enum represents the various media
-types that the Deno CLI can resolve and handle.
-Since `deno_graph` doesn't rely
-upon any part of the Deno CLI, it was necessary to implement this in this crate,
-and the implementation here will eventually replace the implementation in
-`deno_cli`.

 ## Usage from Deno CLI or Deploy

 This repository includes a compiled version of the Rust crate as Web Assembly
-and exposes an interface which is availble via the `mod.ts` in this repository
+and exposes an interface which is available via the `mod.ts` in this repository
 and can be imported like:

 ```js